fgarcia/pademo/vendors/README.md

 there will be some headaches when moving away from a monolithic codebase, fragmenting into multiple gems can pay off on the long term.

-The example is made of two gems included within the **vendor** folder so you can quickly test things.
-Don't do this in real life and use instead an external repository.
+Normally each of your project sub-gems will be pulled from their own repository, but to ease things I collected them here.
+Don't do this in real life.

-The gem **padrino-foo** just shows a hello world page once it is mounted from the **config/apps.rb** folder.
-This is the basic example for any extra gemified app you want to add to your projects.
+The central gem here is **padrino-base** because it provides all the common code, configuration, authentication, assets...

-For the common code shared between all your apps, like the layout, authentication, assets, code... there is the **padrino-base** gem.
+Each gemified app is independent in the sense that they can be mounted for their own testing.
+However the **mount** part is always done under the same prefix as the whole application and the **root** path '/' is reserved for the

-While each gemified app like **padrino-foo** is mounted within its own prefix, the ***base** gem is mounted as the home route.
+***base** gem.
 Mostly because it must provide common assets and routes like the ones for authentication.